urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: edit.py
    :linenos:

+The :class:`Edit` widget is based on the :class:`Text` widget but it accepts keyboard input for entering text, making corrections and moving the cursor around with the *HOME*, *END* and arrow keys.

+Here we are customizing the :class:`Edit` widget by subclassing it to handle one extra key: *ENTER*.

-* An :class:`Edit` widget is created with the caption ``What is your name?``.
-A newline at the end of the caption makes the user input start on the next row.
+* ``Question`` is an :class:`Edit` widget that starts with the caption ``"What is your name?\n"``.
+The newline at the end of the caption makes the user input start on the next row.
-* Most keystrokes will be handled by the :class:`Edit` widget, allowing the user to enter their name.
+* ``Question.keypress()`` allows most keystrokes to be handled by :meth:`Edit.keypress` so the user to enter their name.
-* The :func:`unhandled_input` function will replace the :class:`Edit` widget inside the
-  :class:`Filler` widget with a reply when the user presses *ENTER*.
+* When *ENTER* is pressed the Question widget is replaced with a :class:`Text` response.
-* When the user presses *ENTER* again the :func:`unhandled_input` function will cause the program to exit.
+* When the user presses *Q* after the response is displayed the ``exit_on_q`` function will cause the program to exit.

-The :class:`Edit` widget has many capabilities.
-It lets you make corrections and move the cursor around with the *HOME*, *END* and arrow keys.
-It is based on the :class:`Text` widget so it supports the same wrapping and alignment modes.

 .. image:: edit1.png
 .. image:: edit2.png